Stochastic optimal transport and Hamilton-Jacobi-Bellman equations on the set of probability measures: A comparison principle for HJB equations on the set of probability measures

 As mentioned earlier, the expected candidate to be a solution of \eqref{hjb} is in general not smooth and we have to define a notion of weak solution.
 The natural techniques to study HJB equations such as \eqref{hjb} comes from the theory of viscosity solutions.
-The approach we provide here is somehow close to the one of Marigonda and Quincampoix \citep{marigonda2018mayer} in the sense that we provide an intrinsic proof of a comparison principle, and it is also close to the point of view of Lions' Hilbertian approach and Gangbo and Tudorascu \citep{gangbo2019differentiability} in the sense that the notion of viscosity solution we are going to provide relies on ideas from this Hilbertian lifting.
-However, our result is more general than the ones of Marigonda and Quincampoix \citep{marigonda2018mayer} and Gangbo and Tudorascu \citep{gangbo2019differentiability} and we believe the proof we provide to be simpler.\\
+The approach we provide here is somehow close to the one of Marigonda and Quincampoix \citep{marigonda2018mayer} in the sense that we provide an intrinsic proof of a comparison principle, and it is also close to the point of view of Lions' Hilbertian approach, also presented by Gangbo and Tudorascu \citep{gangbo2019differentiability}, in the sense that the notion of viscosity solution we are going to provide relies on ideas from this Hilbertian lifting.
+However, our result is more general than the ones of Marigonda and Quincampoix \citep{marigonda2018mayer} and Gangbo and Tudorascu \citep{gangbo2019differentiability} because of the generality of equations we are able to treat.
+Moreover, we believe the proof we provide to be simpler.\\